Kraymer/F-dotfiles/README.md

 > **/ɛfdɒtfaɪlz/** :
 >
 > *n.* stands for *Full-fledged-Über-Clean-Kraymer dotfiles.* An opiniated dotfiles organization scheme based on stow.
-Highest priorities are ease of maintenance and deployment on both Linux and OS X.
+Focus is put on up-to-date documentation, ease of maintenance and deployment on both Linux and OS X.

 ## Features